 Term Definition Program Contractor Program contractors are responsible for: Providing services through a managed care plan (health maintenance organization); Contracting with providers to form a network of service providers; and Assigning a case manager who works with the customer's primary care physician (PCP) to develop a service plan.
 The case manager authorizes all long term care services provided through ALTCS.
-Elderly and/or Physically Disabled (EPD) Elderly and physically disabled refers to customers who are not developmentally disabled but: • Are age 65 or older; or Have been determined disabled by SSA for SSI MAO, or medically eligible for ALTCS based on physical disabilities.
+Elderly and/or Physically Disabled (EPD) Elderly and physically disabled refers to customers who are not developmentally disabled but: Are age 65 or older; or Have been determined disabled by SSA for SSLMAQ, or medically eligible SSA for SSI MAO, or medically eligible for ALTCS based on physical disabilities.